Skip to content

 Besides static routes such as /account and /settings/wifi/advanced, the Blits router also supports dynamic routes where URI parts can contain params.

-To access these props in the Page component, they must first be defined in the Component first (i.e. props: ['genre', 'id']).
-Once defined, the values (sci-fi and 65281918) in this case, will be available on the this scope, as with any regular Component.
+To access these props in the Page component, they must first be defined in the Page component as props first (i.e. props: ['genre', 'id']).
+Once defined, the values (sci-fi and 65281918) in this case, will be available on the this scope as this.genre and this.id (or as $genre and $id when used in the template), as with any regular Component.

 Router view